elena-dsml/anomaly_detection/README.md

 * scikit-learn
 * streamlit

-See _requirements.txt_ for full list of libraries.
+See _requirements.txt_ for full list of libraries for running Jupyter Notebooks.
+See _streamlit-anomaly-app/requirements.txt_ for libraries required to run the Streamlit app.

 ![](https://komarev.com/ghpvc/?username=elena-dsml)